Jerilderie Letter: Publication history

-Following is an 8,300 word statement I have called The Jerilderie Letter.
 This is the document Kelly handed to Living.
 The text is from a copy of the original letter made in 1879 or 1880 by a government clerk, and is printed here with such spelling, punctuation, etc, as the clerk or Kelly and Byrne, or all three possessed.

 The original and both copies of the Jerilderie Letter have been digitised and are available online.

-Influence on writers and painters
+Influence on the arts

-True History of the Kelly Gang - Peter Carey
+Australian artist Sidney Nolan painted numerous Ned Kelly works, beginning with his now-iconic 1946–47 series, which Nolan later said was inspired by "Kelly's own words, and Rousseau, and sunlight".
+The Jerilderie Letter in particular "fascinated [Nolan] with their blend of poetry and political engagement".

+In the early 1960s, British film director Karel Reisz worked on a Ned Kelly film that was ultimately abandoned.
+While Reisz found most books about Kelly to be of poor quality, he considered the Jerilderie Letter the work of a "tormented visionary" and a "wonderful psychopathic poet".